 It is a concerted effort between volunteers and generous donations from bakery owners.
 What started as 27 bakeries has grown to over 100 bakeries and major hotels.
 Today, volunteers go on assigned routes to collect bread from bakeries spanning all over Singapore, and distribute them to beneficiaries from welfare homes, senior activity centres, Self Collection Centres and other needy families island-wide daily.

 Our volunteers are a mix of local and expatriate professionals, students, housewives, retirees and blue-collar workers – including City Cab drivers who use their spare time after work or after dropping their kids off.
 The entire process is a true relay of love.
+Our volunteers Isaac and Jin share their experience:

 In order to expand our bread programme to meet even more needs, we will need to engage more hotels and bakeries.
 We are eager to work with willing organizations that can contribute bread on a regular basis.
 Click here to donate.